 For a minor injury, you are not likely to observe a major break on the skin as it involves a slight scratch on the surface, often from a dog immunized for rabies.
 Nonetheless, it would help if you still had first aid to support the healing process.
 Trained or not, you need to do the following:

 - Clean the injury with warm, soapy water or disinfect with antibacterial cleansing agents as soon as the bite occurs.
 It might call for you to visit the nearest pharmacy to get the disinfectants.

 - Smear the antibiotic ointment on the surface of the injured part to prevent killing bacteria that could come from the animal’s saliva.

 - After the treatment, a clean bandage comes in handy for covering the wound to prevent microbial attacks on the raw wound.
 In addition, it removes dirt and prevents the delicate wound from further injuries to lengthen the healing process.

 - Monitor the injury for possible infections that manifests in pus, pain, red fluid oozing out of the wound, and unpleasant odor.
 In the event of a bite on a joint, fingers, hand, and feet, consider immediate medical attention to get the right prescription.

 First Aid for Severe Wounds:

 They include all bites and scratches that result in torn skin, deep wounds, and excess bleeding.
-Most of these wounds result from bites that involve the front teeth that grasp the skin and cause damage.
-With some children almost at the same height as the dogs, most bites occur on the neck, lips, cheeks, nose, and facial areas.
-On the contrary, most bites in adults happen to the hands, legs, and arms.
+Most of these wounds result from bites involving front teeth that grasp the skin and cause damage.
+With some children almost the same height as the dogs, most bites occur on the neck, lips, cheeks, nose, and facial areas.
+On the contrary, most adult bites happen to the hands, legs, and arms.
 In the event of a severe injury, consider the following:

 - Elevate the injured organ and stop any movements to control bleeding.